Macron backs waiving IP rights for COVID-19 vaccines

-French President Emmanuel Macron expressed support on Thursday for waiving intellectual property rights for COVID-19 vaccines, hours after U.S. President Joe Biden threw his support behind the idea. read more
+PARIS, May 6 (Reuters) - French President Emmanuel Macron expressed support on Thursday for waiving intellectual property rights for COVID-19 vaccines, hours after U.S. President Joe Biden threw his support behind the idea.

 “I am very much in favour of opening up intellectual property.
 We must obviously make this vaccine a global public good,” Macron told reporters.